Can pets eat Asparagus?

 Description

-Asparagus is a perennial plant.
-The edible spears are young shoots harvested for a short spring season.
-Green asparagus is most common.
-White and purple varieties are also sold, and flavor ranges from grassy to mildly sweet.
-If left uncut, spears grow into tall, feathery fronds.
-Thicker spears tend to have more fibrous bases.
+Asparagus is a perennial plant; the edible part is the young spear harvested in a short spring season.
+Green is most common; white and purple varieties are also sold.
+Thicker spears have more fibrous bases; if unharvested, spears grow into feathery fronds.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.